Kub3rn3tesofficial/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 in order to enable the Memory Manager feature.

+Since v1.32, the memory manager support is GA.

 ## How Memory Manager Operates?

 The Memory Manager currently offers the guaranteed memory (and hugepages) allocation